Having Hernia Surgery: Traditional Repair

 To make a traditional repair, an incision is made over the hernia.
 The muscle tissue surrounding the weak area is then sewn together to repair the defect.
 The incision is closed with stitches, staples, surgical tape, or special glue.
 This method can be used to repair any type of hernia.

 When the procedure is over, you’ll be taken to the recovery area to rest.
 Your blood pressure and heart rate will be monitored.
 You’ll also have a bandage over the surgical site.
-To help reduce discomfort, you’ll be given pain medications.
+To help reduce discomfort, you’ll be given pain medicines.
 You may also be given breathing exercises to keep your lungs clear.
 Later, you’ll be asked to get up and walk.
 This helps prevent blood clots in the legs.
-You can go home when your doctor says you’re ready.
+You can go home when your healthcare provider says you’re ready.